Chapter Review

 Review Questions

-1. Which stars have large life zones and which ones have small life zones?
+1. Which stars have large habitable zones and which ones have small habitable zones?

 2. Why should the search for life be narrowed to stars with masses 0.5 to 1.4 solar masses?